hubverse-org/hubDocs/docs/source/user-guide/tasks.md

 ## Output types

 The `output_type` object defines accepted representations for each task.
-More on the different output types can be found in [this table](#output-type-table).
+More on the different output types can be found in the [formats of model output section](#output-type-table) from the model output chapter.

 (target-metadata)=
 ## Target metadata